xmenage/print_with_clay_at_CODA/README.md

 printing parameters are defined for a Vormvrij Lutum 5M printer

-All gcode generation and visualization uses the FullControl package which can be found here https://github.com/FullControlXYZ/fullcontrol
+Visualization and gcode generation uses the FullControl package which can be found here https://github.com/FullControlXYZ/fullcontrol

 ## Installation
 Instructions below have been written for Windows.